Common Blue (Polyommatus icarus)

 The Common Blue is widespread in Britain but has much declined with the destruction of much semi-natural herb-rich grassland through agricultural intensification.
 It lives in discrete colonies on herb-rich grassland and disturbed sites where such legumes as Bird's-foot Trefoil (Lotus corniculatus) and Black Medick (Medicago lupulina) grow on which the caterpillars feed.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -11.7%
+Status over the last 20 years is Stable with a change of -6.3%

-Status over the last 10 years is Stable with a decrease of -17.3%
+Status over the last 10 years is Stable with a change of 39.3%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.